colinmcdonagh/distributed_fs/README.md

 If all the services are up and running, adding another file service requires restarting the directory service with the updated list of file servers.

-## Final Remarks

-Please contact me if any environment-centric build issues arise for you.

-Cheers